jszroberto/cf-bosh-cli/README.md

-# Containers to work with Diego and CF
+# Diego, Bosh and CF containers for DevOps

 A set of containers built to work with CF, Diego and Bosh.
 It is a already configured container with many packages, programs or tools used to work with CF, Diego and Bosh.
 This images are intended to be used by DevOps engineers to operate, debug and develop automatic solutions.